-Over the last year we have worked with the Chartered Institute of Procurement and Supply (CIPS) to roll out focussed training on ethical procurement and supply and we are proud to be able to say we now hold the CIPS Corporate Ethics Mark.
+Over recent years we have worked with the Chartered Institute of Procurement and Supply (CIPS) to roll out focussed training on ethical procurement and supply and we are proud that we hold the CIPS Corporate Ethics Mark.
 This accreditation recognises the work we have done and the level of training we have provided to our staff in support of our aim of eliminating modern slavery from our, and our supplier's, supply chains.